antiantilopa/primitive-engine/DOC.md

 ### CircleShapeComponent.draw()
 CircleShapeComponent.draw() -> None
-if game object contains [Color Component](#color-component), draws circle centered in transform, with known radius and color.
+if need_draw is True and game object contains [Color Component](#color-component), draws circle centered in transform, with known radius and color.

 ---